petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-localization/overriding-global-language-translations.md

 ---
 uuid: 0e974ead-9e19-4ded-8b82-1e63c54fc2fc
 ---
-# Overriding Global Language Translations
+# Overriding Global Language Translations with Language Properties

 Liferay DXP/Portal implements headings, labels, and messages for the default locale and many other locales using language translations.
 You can override these translations for any of the locales using new language translation values in a module.